GOKUL-R18/Employee-Analytics/README.md

 ## **Result:**

 - Successfully created an interactive HR dashboard that provides a comprehensive view of employee attendance data.
+- This Dashboard can save 3 to 4 hours of work for HR team daily
 - The dashboard allows HR teams to quickly analyze attendance trends, detect absenteeism issues, and make data-driven decisions to improve workforce management.
 - The use of DAX queries and Power Query transformations optimized the dashboard's performance and ensured accurate KPI reporting.
 - The visualizations, including cards, pie charts, and line graphs, enhanced the user experience and provided valuable insights into attendance patterns over time.

-This project demonstrates the power of data transformation, modeling, and visualization in HR analytics, enabling actionable insights and effective decision-making.
+This project demonstrates the power of data transformation, modeling, and visualization in Employee Analytics, enabling actionable insights and effective decision-making.